Your Cart (0)

 01

 Vaginal dryness, medically known as vaginal atrophy, is a common condition that many women experience, especially during and after menopause.
-This condition occurs when the vaginal tissues become thinner, drier, and less elastic due to a decrease in estrogen levels.
-As estrogen levels drop, the vaginal lining loses its natural moisture and suppleness, leading to discomfort and pain.
+This condition occurs when the vaginal tissues become thinner, drier, and less elastic due to a decrease in oestrogen levels.
+As oestrogen levels drop, the vaginal lining loses its natural moisture and suppleness, leading to discomfort and pain.

 The symptoms of vaginal dryness can be more than just a nuisance.
 Women may experience pain and bleeding during sexual intercourse, making intimacy a challenge.
 Additionally, the lack of moisture can increase the risk of vaginal infections and urinary tract infections, further complicating your health and well-being.
 Understanding the underlying changes in vaginal tissues can help in recognising and addressing this condition effectively.

-Estrogen is a crucial component of vaginal health.
+Oestrogen is a crucial component of vaginal health.
 It keeps the vaginal tissue thick, elastic, and well-lubricated.
-But during menopause, estrogen levels plummet, and with it, the vagina’s natural moisture and suppleness disappear2.
+But during menopause, oestrogen levels plummet, and with it, the vagina’s natural moisture and suppleness disappear2.
 This can lead to what’s known as genitourinary syndrome of menopause (GSM)—a frustrating mix of vaginal dryness, irritation, and even urinary issues3.

-Without enough estrogen, the vaginal walls thin, making everything from sitting to sex uncomfortable.
+Without enough oestrogen, the vaginal walls thin, making everything from sitting to sex uncomfortable.
 You might experience:

 • Burning or itching that just won’t go away4.